oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 Feature flags are a special type of configurable [platform parameter](https://github.com/oppia/oppia-android/wiki/Platform-Parameters-&-Feature-Flags#introduction) which allows the team to stage features behind remotely configurable flags until they're ready to be launched.
 This allows features to be developed across multiple releases without users seeing part of the feature (or app stability issues when the feature is enabled), ensuring the team releases high-quality features and doesn't hurt the overall quality and performance of the app.
 Broadly, platform parameters allow the team to configure the overall app (which can be useful both for feature flags, as described above, and safety 'knobs' such as controlling rate limits to remote APIs to help reduce the chance of server outages).

-This project entails introducing a developer-only UI (as part of the developer options section of the app) which displays all platform parameters and feature flags in the app, their current enabled/disabled status (for feature flags) or values (for platform parameters), their sync status (i.e. whether they're being synced from the server or using a local developer default).
+This project entails introducing a developer-only UI (as part of the developer options section of the app) which displays all platform parameters and feature flags in the app, their current enabled/disabled status (for feature flags) or values (for platform parameters), and their sync status (i.e. whether they're being synced from the server or using a local developer default).
 It also allows an explicit manual override to force the feature on or off, or to override the platform parameter's value.

 Relevant links:
 - Sample [mocks](https://www.figma.com/proto/Z09eMDliYwgjHCOIvQrBDI/Oppia-Platform-Parameters-%2F-Feature-Flags---Developer-Options?node-id=51-334&t=pIf6FDxhNaeSfhXw-1) for the new UI